 Just like anything else that is neumann-capable, goo has environmental limits.
 Available materials (typically some limiting nutrient), ambient energy, thermodynamic considerations, and interference and competition between units are all factors that make even true grey goo a logistical threat, not an exponential one.
 In terms of direct physical measures against goo, hard radiation, temperatures outside its natural range, or substances that 'poison' its nanotech components may be employed.
 The most powerful (and dangerous) kinds of goo are able to adapt, either through simple Darwinian processes, complex programming, or both; this is one of the many reasons that a versatile (but suitably safe and controlled!)
 Blue Goo is often regarded as the standard for dealing with a goo infestation.

-Replicator management has grown hugely in sophistication since the dawn of the Nanotech Age, and types other than preventive and unobtrusive Blue Goo are not often seen in the Civilized Galaxy.
+Replicator management has grown hugely in sophistication since the dawn of the Golden Age, and types other than preventive and unobtrusive Blue Goo are not often seen in the Civilized Galaxy.
 Nevertheless, exponential and explosive growth and the often innately chaotic processes of population dynamics are a potent combination, and mistakes do occur.
 The use of Neumann-capable devices is heavily regulated by law and tradition in most places, and new and experimental designs are often discouraged.
 Transapients are of course more adept at producing and controlling wide-ranging and highly adaptable replicators than ordinary sophonts, but even they sometimes commit errors.